codefresh-io/docs.codefresh.io/_posts/2023-09-30-sept-release-notes.md

 The new terminal emulator provides:
 * Improved performance through GPU acceleration
-* Convenient online viewing for log files, including large logs with up to 100,000 lines, avoiding the need to download the file
+* Convenient online viewing for log files, including for large logs with up to 100,000 lines, avoiding the need to download the file
 * Faster navigation with improved mouse support
 * Improved search functionality
 * Accessibility support with Screen Reader Mode